F-Stack/f-stack/dpdk/doc/guides/prog_guide/compressdev.rst

 Where, op1 .. op5 all belong to different independent data units. op1, op2, op4, op5 must be stateful
 as stateless ops can only use flush full or final and op3 can be of type stateless or stateful.
-Every op with type set to RTE_COMP_OP_TYPE_STATELESS must be attached to priv_xform and Every op with type set to RTE_COMP_OP_TYPE_STATEFUL *must* be attached to stream.
+Every op with type set to RTE_COMP_OP_STATELESS must be attached to priv_xform and Every op with type set to RTE_COMP_OP_STATEFUL *must* be attached to stream.

 Since each operation in a burst is independent and thus can be completed out-of-order, applications which need ordering, should setup per-op user data area with reordering information so that it can determine enqueue order at dequeue.